michalgosek/didactic-spoon/README.md

 # didactic-spoon

+# Desc

+## Fetcher cmd toool:
+Connects with the API https://random-data-api.com/api/users/ and fetches by default 10 times batch with 100 custom user data provided in JSON format.
+After parsing data into documents, they are stored in 'users' collection in 'mydb' database.

+## Service:
+1. Connects with local database
+2. Allows access for the data by API (endpoints section)
+3. Parses respones and returns them in JSON format
+4. Handles gracefull shutdown

 # Before running

 1. Start the mongodb docker container and pass the config credetnails into /src/config/config-development.json file.
 By default MongoDB cli connects with localhost and port 27017